elewu/bench_ws/README.md

     benchmark_euroc-vins_fusion.launch
     benchmark_euroc-vins_mono.launch

-Most of these launch files have the following argments:
+Most of these launch files have the following launch argments:

-    rosbag_input_path: Path to ROS bag to run against default="/data/euroc_mav/V1_01_easy.bag"
+    rosbag_input_path: Path to ROS bag to run the algorithm against

-    rosbag_outfile: Filename to save the estimation in a ROS bag default="estimation.bag"
+    rosbag_outfile: Filename to save the estimation in a ROS bag

-    rosbag_output_path: Path to where the estimation is saved to
+    rosbag_output_path: Full path to where the estimation is saved to config_file:: Config / calibration file for the specific algorithm
-      default: $(arg catkin_ws)/$(arg rosbag_outfile)

-    config_file:: Config file for the specific algorithm

-see individual launch files for more options.
-These roslaunch file arguments can be over-ridden in the commandline while performing a `roslaunch` via:
+see individual launch files for default and more options.
+These roslaunch file arguments can be over-ridden in the commandline while performing a `roslaunch` so that you don't have to directly change the launch file yourself, for
+example:

     roslanch bench benchmark_euroc-msckf_vio.launch \
-      config_file:=<some new config file>
+      config_file:=<some new config file> \
+      rosbag_input_path:=<some new ros bag>

 LICENCE